go-semantic-release/hooks-goreleaser/goreleaser/www/docs/customization/artifactory.md

 # .goreleaser.yaml
 artifactories:
   # You can have multiple Artifactory instances.
-  -
-    # Unique name of your artifactory instance.
+  - # Unique name of your artifactory instance.
 Used to identify the instance
     name: production

     # IDs of the artifacts you want to upload.
     ids:
       - foo
       - bar

     # File extensions to filter for.
     # This might be useful if you have multiple packages with different
     # extensions with the same ID, and need to upload each extension to
     # a different place (e.g. nFPM packages).
     #
-    # Default: empty.
-    # Since: v1.7.
+    # Since: v1.7
     exts:
       - deb
       - rpm

+    # Matrix will run the upload for each possible combination of the given
+    # values.
+    # The keys will be available as template variables in the `target` and
+    # `custom_headers` fields.
+    #
+    # This feature is only available in GoReleaser Pro.
+    # Since: v1.20 (pro)
+    matrix:
+      foo: [bar zaz]
+      something: [foobar somethingelse anotherthing]

     # Upload mode.
 Valid options are `binary` and `archive`.
+    #
-    # If mode is `archive`, variables _Os_, _Arch_ and _Arm_ for target name are not supported.
+    # If mode is `archive`, variables _Os_, _Arch_ and _Arm_ for target name
-    # In that case these variables are empty.
+    #   are not supported.
+In that case these variables are empty.
+    #
+    # If mode is `binary`, you'll need to have the archives section setup with
+    #   format "binary" as well.
-    # Default is `archive`.
+    #
+    # Default: 'archive'
     mode: archive

     # URL of your Artifactory instance + path to deploy to
     target: http://artifacts.company.com:8081/artifactory/example-repo-local/{{ .ProjectName }}/{{ .Version }}/

+    # Tells goreleaer not to append the artifact name to the target URL.
+You must do this manually
+    custom_artifact_name: true

     # User that will be used for the deployment
     username: deployuser

     # Client certificate and key (when provided, added as client cert to TLS connections)
+    #
-    # Since: v1.11.
+    # Since: v1.11
     client_x509_cert: /path/to/client.cert.pem
     client_x509_key: /path/to/client.key.pem

-    # Upload checksums (defaults to false)
+    # Upload checksums.
     checksum: true

-    # Upload signatures (defaults to false)
+    # Upload signatures.
     signature: true

     # Certificate chain used to validate server certificates